 Lund International Architecture Film Festival which takes place in the autumn each year provides a platform for exploring contemporary and historical interconnections between architecture and film, screening a wide range of fictional and documentary films and bringing together seminars/debates, exhibitions, workshops, lectures and other activities.
 Altogether these will form the framework for discussions about architecture in fiction films as well as visions of a good and liveable built environment for the future.
 Special guests – architects, filmmakers, journalists and artists from Sweden and abroad are invited to participate in seminars on architecture in films and themes highlighted in the documentary films.

-The International Film Festival of Patmos is a cinematic encounter that brings together filmmakers, industry delegates and festival programmers.
+Aegean Film Festival is a cinematic encounter that brings together filmmakers, industry delegates and festival programmers.
 Their mission is to create an exceptional context where filmmakers and film-lovers gather in this unique Greek island to share the love for independent cinema, present and discuss their ideas and work, benefit from master classes, or simply relish the visual and intellectual inspiration offered by carefully selected feature films, short films & documentaries.

 Around Film Festival is an International, Independent, online event for all Short, Documentary, Feature, Commercial, Music Video and Animations and Student Films.
-Goal of Around Film Festival is to provide homes to group of film enthusiasts who are committed in creating spaces for film industry and devoted to spreading of the knowledge of the modern visual art form to all interested for all around the globe to present it all on one single platform.
-Monthly Festival’s library has some very remarkable award winning films from across the globe.
+The goal of Around Film Festival is to provide homes to a group of film enthusiasts who are committed to creating spaces for the film industry and devoted to spreading of the knowledge of the modern visual art form to all interested for all around the globe to present it all on one single platform.
+Monthly Festival’s library has some very remarkable award-winning films from across the globe.
 Your film will be viewed by the international community and will be judged by the final jury of film professionals.
-Filmmakers competing in festivals that require they not to show their films online, they can submit their films and share the trailer, teaser or behind the scenes video.
+Filmmakers competing in festivals that require them not to show their films online, they can submit their films and share the trailer, teaser or behind the scenes video.
 Judges and the participants will award the best films through private screenings.

-VIEW Conference is the premiere international event in Italy on Computer Graphics, Interactive Techniques, Digital Cinema, 2D/3D Animation, VR and AR, Gaming and VFX VIEW 2017 will continue to focus on exploring the increasingly fluid boundary between real and digital worlds.
-Through lectures, meetings, tributes, exhibits, screenings and demo presentations VIEW will reveal the new digital frontier sweeping from cinema to architecture, from automotive design to advertisement, from medicine to videogames.
+VIEW Conference is the premier international event in Italy on Computer Graphics, Interactive Techniques, Digital Cinema, 2D/3D Animation, VR and AR, Gaming and VFX VIEW 2017 will continue to focus on exploring the increasingly fluid boundary between real and digital worlds.
+Through lectures, meetings, tributes, exhibits, screenings and demo presentations VIEW will reveal the new digital frontier sweeping from cinema to architecture, from automotive design to advertisement, from medicine to video games.

 NovemberFestivalen is Sweden’s national arena for young filmmakers.
 The festival is a unique annual meeting place where film and audience can exchange experiences, reflect opinions and link new contacts across age and regional boundaries.

-Skepto is a non-profitmaking cultural association, born of the joint effort of several cinema’s, photography’s and visual arts‘ lovers.
+Skepto is a non-profit making cultural association, born of the joint effort of several cinemas, photography’s and visual arts’ lovers.
 Skepto International Film Festival is focused on short films and has a competitive nature.
 Its main aim is to encourage and give exposure to independent filmmakers from all over the world thereby creating an open space for dialogue and intercultural exchange.
-Moreover, the Skepto International Film Festival means to become a cultural reference point for the city of Cagliari and to widen its orizons to other Italian, European and Mediterranean cities.
+Moreover, the Skepto International Film Festival means to become a cultural reference point for the city of Cagliari and to widen its horizons to other Italian, European and Mediterranean cities.
 The festival is open to short films with no limits as to their subject, style or production budget.
-It admits short films of all kinds, including documentaries, animated films, musical videoclips, videoart, experimental short movies, spots, fake trailers, new media format, mobile videos and so on…
+It admits short films of all kinds, including documentaries, animated films, musical video clips, video art, experimental short movies, spots, fake trailers, new media format, mobile videos and so on…

 Craft Film Festival is the first festival in Barcelona that pays special tribute to self-produced films with limited external support.
 The boutique but diverse international program selected after an open call for full-length feature films offers on display works with high artistic qualities, catching stories, distinctive style and original approach to media.
 The festival jury is the audience and the award is given following a democratic public vote.